7 min read

 Being a BDFL seems like such a chore.

-I think I've already mitigated myself away as a central point of failure in the Muni Town working group - the show would go on without me - but in my immediate absence there would certainly be a vacuum of directional leadership, which I consider to be my main contribution (my job) at Project Muni right now.
+I think I've already mitigated myself away as a central point of failure in the Muni Town working group - the show would go on without me - but in my immediate absence there would certainly be a vacuum of directional leadership, which I consider to be my main contribution (my job) in Project Muni right now.

 Cohabitants